 Ladder Slip and Fall

-63-year-old man who was providing gratuitous work to his family at a home that they owned.
+A recent slip-and-fall accident for a client involved his own family.
+A 63-year-old man was providing gratuitous work to his family at a home that they owned.
 He was working atop a ladder that had been provided by one of the homeowners when it swayed and he fell, causing a significant fracture to his heel and foot, requiring multiple surgeries.
 The ladder was defective and in a dangerous condition when provided to him, in that it was missing one of the 2 rubber feet at the bottom, making it subtly uneven, a condition which was not noticeable upon ordinary reasonable observation.
 He suffered from a post surgical infection which caused significant complications and a very unsightly skin graft.
 The case was settled for the policy limit of the homeowner for $500,000.

 Laws about shared liability for slip-and-fall accidents vary by state.
 In the few states that follow contributory negligence, even the slightest degree of responsibility on the part of the injured victim will bar recovery.
 Other states have some form of comparative negligence statutes which provide that a victim can recover damages as long as his or her share of fault is no more than 50 percent, with the amount of damages being reduced by the plaintiff’s share of responsibility.
 Premises liability lawsuits are grounded in negligence just like most other personal injury claims.